-You can fund the trust with a lump sum payment of excess resources or a structured settlement such as an annuity.
-If you are funding the trust with settlement proceeds, the settlement agreement or court order could direct the funds into the pooled trust.
+Your client can fund a trust with a lump sum payment or a structured settlement such as an annuity.
+When funding the trust with settlement proceeds, the settlement agreement or court order could direct the funds into the pooled trust.
 Structured settlements need to be irrevocably assigned by court order.
 If a settlement has already been negotiated, funding for the trust may also come directly from your attorney escrow account or your client's bank account.